linode/docs/docs/guides/applications/media-servers/how-to-install-jellyfin/index.md

     ![Library Dashboard](jellyfin-library-dashboard.png)

-- Media can be added to individual folders from inside your Linode using various [file transfer tools](https://www.linode.com/docs/tools-reference/file-transfer/) and [download methods](https://www.linode.com/docs/tools-reference/tools/download-resources-from-the-command-line-with-wget/).
+- Media can be added to individual folders from inside your Linode using various [file transfer tools](/docs/guides/tools-reference/file-transfer/) and [download methods](/docs/guides/download-resources-from-the-command-line-with-wget/).
 - Once files in a folder are added to your Jellyfin server, they can be accessed from your *Home Menu* by clicking on the Home icon at top left of the page after selecting the hamburger menu.

     ![Home Menu](homemenu.png)

 ## Create a Reverse Proxy for Jellyfin

 Jellyfin primarily works as a web frontend for your media.
-That means you'll generally want to proxy the default Jellyfin websocket to requests.
-Jellyfin supports a [large number of server software solutions](https://jellyfin.org/docs/general/administration/reverse-proxy.html#apache) for this purpose, though in this guide, the example will be [Apache](http://httpd.apache.org/).
+That means you generally want to proxy the default Jellyfin websocket to requests.
+Jellyfin supports a [large number of server software solutions](https://jellyfin.org/docs/general/networking/apache.html) for this purpose, though in this guide, the example is [Apache](http://httpd.apache.org/).

 1. Install Apache with the following command: